ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-package-observation.md

    and validate the aggregate attestation.
 5. Enable draft-PR publication only after the complete shadow path is green.

-Adding these files alone does not change any trigger, batch, package test, credential, deployment, or publication behavior.
+The active promoter hardens publication behavior without changing any trigger, batch assignment, package test, credential, or deployment.
+Its compatibility setting permits only the explicitly audited legacy shapes of retained production rows; it never weakens validation for a newly produced candidate.
+The stricter producer observation policy remains dormant until migration is complete.
 The 22 production batch wrappers continue to reference `collect-batch-results`; they must not be rewired to the v2 or strict observation collector until the canonical audit is clean and the native Arm64 shadow run has passed.
+At strict cutover the same promoter switches from `compatibility` to `strict`; source code cannot authorize that change.

 Run the source audit locally with: